 Tips to Keep Your Pet Safe This Fourth of July

 Many people fail to consider how stressful fireworks can be for pets.
 Unfamiliar groups of people and hot weather can also present difficulty for pets.
-The American Humane Society even reports that July 5th is the busiest day of the year for animal shelters because countless pets get lost or run away.
+It is reported that July 5th is the busiest day of the year for animal shelters because countless pets get lost or run away.
 In the hopes of keeping your pet safe this holiday season, this article reviews some safety tips that you can follow on how to keep your pet safe during the July fourth festivities.

 Keep Your Pet Indoors During Fireworks

 Even if your pet usually resides outdoors, you should consider bringing them indoors on July 4th.
 This is because even outdoor animals can experience anxiety, which can be caused by fireworks as well as other loud noises.
 High degrees of anxiety can in turn cause animals to run away.

 It is not enough to keep your pet indoors given the risk that the animal might find a way to escape.
 Instead, you should place the animal in a secure and escape-proof crate or room.

 Whether you own a dog, cat, or any other type of animal, you should make sure that your pet is wearing the proper identification tags on a collar that is likely to remain secure.
 You should also make sure that any microchips have the appropriate up-to-date details.